-- 1. Review course offerings in the current course schedule - New students attend an orientation, advising and registration session (OAR) Returning students meet with your academic advisor for enrollment authorization - 3.
-Log-in to your myCOMPASS portal and register your classes - 4.
-Pay tuition and fees in the Cashier's Office, online or by mail, or set-up a payment plan by the designated deadline
+- 1. Review course offerings in the current course schedule. - 2.
+New students attend an orientation, advising and registration session (OAR).

+Returning students - meet with your academic advisor for enrollment authorization.

+- 3. Register for classes through the student portal, myCOMPASS. - 4.
+Pay tuition and fees in the Cashier's Office, online or by mail, or set-up a payment plan by the designated deadline.

-Returning students who have been absent for one or more semesters are required to complete a Student Information Update Form prior to class enrollment.
+Returning students who have been absent for one or more semesters are required to complete a Student Information Update form prior to class enrollment.
 Students who have graduated from a program at NCMC or last attended 5 or more years ago are required to re-apply prior to class enrollment.
 Contact the Admissions Office or Registrar's Office for more information.